packagex-io/bubbles-react-native/README.md

 # Getting started

-To get all the dependencies run
+To get all the dependencies run.
+Make sure you install the peer dependencies mentioned in the package.json separately with `yarn add <dependencies>`.

 ```
 yarn install